mollyhuang09/Tokenizing-Project/README.md

 2. How do we store the (number,text) pairs so that they can be retrieved quickly? – This part is harder.
 Given a new string of text, we need to be able to quickly find the numerical tokens without searching the whole array.

 The second problem is solved via hashing as shown below:
-a.
-Read the word character-by-character, and add the ASCII values of its characters.
+1. Read the word character-by-character, and add the ASCII values of its characters.
 For instance the word “Any” has ASCII values 65 + 110 + 121 = 296
-b.
-Use that integer as the hash key in the hashing function shown below
+2. Use that integer as the hash key in the hashing function shown below
-c.
-In the hash table, store the word and its index in the token dictionary
+3. In the hash table, store the word and its index in the token dictionary
-d.
-Resolve hashing collisions using separate chaining
+4. Resolve hashing collisions using separate chaining

-Primary Hash Function
+**Primary Hash Function**

-h(k) = kk mod m where k is the key and m is the size of the hash table
+_h(k) = k mod m_ where _k_ is the key and _m_ is the size of the hash table